Common questions about computer exams

 Once you register for the exam and receive your exam admission authorization letter from the ABS, you must contact Pearson VUE directly, either through their website (www.pearsonvue.com/abs) or by calling them at 1-800-507-7744 Monday through Friday, 7 a.m. to 7 p.m.
 Central Time, to schedule your exam at one of their 250 testing centers across the U.S. Note: The ABS does not receive your scheduling information; any questions or changes regarding the exam time or location must be addressed to Pearson VUE.

-To cancel your scheduled exam, you must notify the ABS in writing and receive confirmation from the ABS of your cancellation.
+To cancel your scheduled exam, you must notify the ABS as soon as possible in writing and receive confirmation from the ABS of your cancellation.
 You must also contact Pearson VUE and cancel your exam with them.
-Exam fees for computer exams will be refunded minus a $300 processing fee if you withdraw from the exam more than 15 business days before the first day of the exam window.
-If you withdraw in fewer than 15 business days or fail to appear for the exam, the entire exam fee is forfeited.

 Please arrive at the testing center at least 30 minutes prior to your exam to allow time for registration.
 Bring with you 2 forms of identification: One must have your name, photo and signature; the second ID must have at least a name and signature, or a name and photo.
 The name on the IDs must match the one on record with the ABS.
 You will be photographed and hand-scanned for identification purposes during registration and upon re-entry to the examination room.